obafemiolorungbon/tailwindfy/Readme.md

 This tool will helpt you to quickly purge your HTML, jsx and other template files without having to install and set up tailwind yourself.

-Concorde is pretty straight forward to set up and use as that is the point in the first place!.
+tailwindpurge is pretty straight forward to set up and use as that is the point in the first place!.

 To get concorde up and running, you only need two steps,